faozziyyah/kodecamp-project/README.md

 ### What I learned

-- How to use carouse in Bootstrap 5.0
+- How to use carousel in Bootstrap 5.0

 ```HTML
 <div id="carouselExampleCaptions" class="carousel slide d-block d-sm-block d-md-none" data-bs-ride="carousel">